-2) New law on whistle-blowers passed to continue to enhance civic engagement and promote transparency and accountability.
-In June 2023, Parliament adopted a new Law on Whistle-Blowers, 149 repealing the previous law passed in 2018.150 The new Law partially transposes EU Directive 2019/1937 on the protection of persons who report violations of EU law.151 The purpose of the Law is to increase the number of disclosed cases of violations of the law by promoting a climate of integrity, ensuring the protection of whistle-blowers and sanctioning retaliation against whistle-blowers.
-However, a specialised CSO criticised 152 the draft as inappropriate and, because it would not intervene conceptually in the already-existing mechanisms and would not offer solutions to overcome them, it would disregard and dissipate all the previous efforts made to build the institution of whistle-blowers.
-The or over the assets under fiduciary administration;' Law on preventing and combating money laundering and terrorist financing 308/2017, https://www.legis.md/cautare/getResults?doc_id=136906&lang=ro.
+Whistle-Blowers, repealing the previous law passed in 2018.
+The new Law partially transposes EU Directive 2019/1937 on the protection of persons who report violations of EU law.
+The purpose of the Law is to increase the number of disclosed cases of violations of the law by promoting a climate of integrity, ensuring the protection of whistle-blowers and sanctioning retaliation against whistle-blowers.
+However, a specialised CSO criticised the draft as inappropriate and, because it would not intervene conceptually in the already-existing mechanisms and would not offer solutions to overcome them, it would disregard and dissipate all the previous efforts made to build the institution of whistle-blowers.
+The draft was initiated in February by the MoJ and was passed on its second reading in less than four months.